thomazmoura/spotlight-dimmer/README.md

 ❓ - Installation from winget
 ❓ - Option to temporarily follow mouse position on cursor movement instead of focused window (would help with realizing where the mouse is when you have to resort to it)

+Icon credits

+"Light Bulb or Idea Flat Icon Vector" by VideoPlasty is licensed under CC BY-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/?ref=openverse.